 Federal crime victims have been granted a number of rights during their participation in the criminal justice system.
 Some of these rights may only be available if a case is accepted for prosecution.
 To learn more about your rights, please contact your case agent or investigative agency Victim/Witness Coordinator.

 If you ask to be kept informed about the status of the case, you have the right to receive periodic updates, or you may contact the case agent or agency's Coordinator.
-These names are listed at the end of this brochure.

 It Is Very Important to Report Any Address or Telephone Changes to the Case Agent or Coordinator During an Investigation and Prosecution.